 - Completing everyday tasks becomes more difficult due to tiredness.

-- Chances of prematurely giving birth increases and might face complications are the following pregnancies
+- Chances of premature birth increase and the mother might face complications in the consecutive pregnancies.

 - Death due to extreme fatigue or other side effects.

-New mothers are at risk of developing postpartum anaemia if you come under the categories given below
+New mothers are at risk of developing postpartum anaemia if they come under the categories given below: